-QBE is one of the world's top 20 global insurance and reinsurance companies, with operations in all the major insurance markets.
-Formed in Australia in 1886, QBE employs over 14,100 people in 36 countries, with significant operations in Australia, Europe, North America and across the emerging markets of Latin America and Asia Pacific.
-QBE's captive reinsurer, Equator Re, provides reinsurance protection to our divisions in conjunction with the Group's external reinsurance programs.
+QBE is one of the world's largest insurance and reinsurance companies, with operations in all the major insurance markets.
+Formed in Australia in 1886, QBE employs over 12,000 people in 31 countries, with significant operations in Australia, Europe, North America and Asia Pacific.
+QBE's captive reinsurers, Equator Re and QBE Blue Ocean, provide reinsurance protection to our divisions in conjunction with the Group's external reinsurance programs.